 Amy is passionate about interior design and has renovated houses and apartments in Hong Kong through her property development company.
 Working with professional designers on the renovation of Banyan Workspace and seeing it emerge from industrial go-down to chic eco-luxury office and one of Hong Kong’s most stylish and highly sought event spaces has been a dream project for her.

 Dr. Barry Connell

 Chairman David Cottam is a British historian, a director of Hong Kong company Banyan Workspace and a former director of Brainstorm Media, the company that supported Mental Ideas through its first couple of years.
 David is a passionate supporter and advocate for mental health charities in Hong Kong, including Mental Ideas and Bipolar HK.
 Prior to that, David worked in education.
 He was Principal of Sha Tin College 1990-2009.
 In July 2022 he penned a note to friends and family on a rainy afternoon that got posted online, widely shared, and picked up by the China Daily.
-These are David’s personal views, but we highly recommend his article as a revealing read for anybody interested in a more balanced and nuanced assessment of Hong Kong’s history and the unique set of challenges it faces than you will generally find in the Western media: https://www.chinadailyhk.com/article/a/279446.
+The opinions expressed are the author’s own, not those of Mental Ideas, but we highly recommend his article as a revealing read for anybody interested in a more balanced and nuanced assessment of Hong Kong’s history and the unique set of challenges it faces than you will generally find in the Western media: https://www.chinadailyhk.com/article/a/279446.

 David has since become a regular opinion columnist for the China Daily.
 He divides his time between homes in Hong Kong, the UK and Spain.